Supreme Court Grants Emergency Motion on President’s Removal Power

 The removal power, according to the Court's explanation, not only ensures that subordinate officials remain accountable to the President but also that the President remains accountable to the American people.
 By making the President responsible for the actions of his officials, the removal power prevents the President from "escap[ing] responsibility for his choices by pretending they are not his own."

 The Supreme Court's most extensive examination of that power came in the 1926 decision of Myers v.
 United States.
 There, the Court invalidated a statutory provision that prohibited the President from removing an appointed executive official—a postmaster—without first obtaining the advice and consent of the Senate.
 Myers recognized that "the executive power" vested in the President by Article II includes "the power of appointment and removal of executive officers."
 The Court tied that implied power to historical practice and the President's explicit power of appointment and his responsibilities under the Take Care Clause. "[A]s his selection of administrative officers is essential to the execution of the laws by him," the Court reasoned, "so must be his power of removing those for whom he cannot continue to be responsible."
 To hold otherwise, and permit the Senate to effectively control the removal of an executive branch official, the Court concluded, would violate the separation of powers and "make it impossible for the President . . . to take care that the laws be faithfully executed."
+The Court, however, did not address statutory removal provisions that limit the causes for which a President may remove a subordinate.

 The Court has endorsed Congress's power to protect certain executive branch positions from removal (short of preserving a direct role for itself in that removal) to encourage that officeholder to "act . . . independently of executive control."
 Many multimember commissions, for example, serve functions that Congress has determined should be undertaken free of the "coercive influence" of the President.
-These independent boards and regulatory commissions are generally led by a group of principal officers (individuals exercising significant authority who are only supervised by the President).
-They are chosen for their expertise in the relevant field and appointed—typically subject to partisan balance requirements—by the President with the advice and consent of the Senate to a fixed term during which the officeholder may only be removed for cause.
+These independent boards and regulatory commissions are generally led by a group of principal officers (individuals exercising significant authority who are supervised only by the President).
+They are chosen for their expertise in the relevant field and appointed—typically subject to partisan balance requirements—by the President with the advice and consent of the Senate to a fixed term during which the officeholder may be removed only for cause.
 The precise phrasing of the applicable for-cause or protected-tenure provisions may differ, but generally they permit an official to be removed only for some variation of "inefficiency, neglect of duty, or malfeasance in office."

 Congress has consistently applied for-cause restrictions to multimember commissions from 1887 to the modern day.
 Despite the historical pedigree of these types of provisions, the Court has never clarified what types of conduct would subject an official with these protections to removal.
 At the very least, these provisions appear to prevent the President from removing officials for no cause at all or based merely on political disagreements.

 Many of the central principles of Humphrey's were later reaffirmed in the 1958 decision of Wiener v.
 United States, which dealt with the removal of a member of the War Claims Commission (WCC)—a multimember commission established to adjudicate certain personal injury and property damage claims arising from World War II.
 In that case, the Court held that even though Congress did not explicitly provide members of the WCC with for-cause removal protections, the law nevertheless made it clear that the WCC was to operate independently of "coercive influence" from either the President or Congress.
 As a result, the Court held that the President lacked the power to "remove a member of an adjudicatory body like the [WCC] merely because he wanted his own appointees on such a Commission."
+In invalidating the removal, the Court began by affirming that Myers never suggested that the President retained inherent power to removal all executive officials "no matter what the relation of the executive to the discharge of their duties and no matter what restrictions Congress may have imposed regarding the nature of their tenure."

 A series of recent Supreme Court decisions, however, have cast Congress's authority to enact for-cause removal protections for multimember independent agencies into a state of some uncertainty.
 A full discussion of the historical evolution of Congress's power in this area is beyond the scope of this Sidebar, but in cases like Seila Law LLC v.
 CFPB and Collins v.
-Yellin, the Court appears to have displayed a growing skepticism of congressional attempts to limit the President's removal power—a power the Court has described as "unrestricted" and (most recently) "exclusive" and "preclusive."
+Yellen, the Court appears to have displayed a growing skepticism of congressional attempts to limit the President's removal power—a power the Court has described as "unrestricted" and (most recently) "exclusive" and "preclusive."

 Seila Law and Collins both invalidated statutory for-cause removal protections for agency leaders who led powerful executive branch agencies on their own.
 The laws in question therefore did not fall squarely into the multimember, apolitical structure approved in Humphrey's.
 As a result, the decisions did not "revisit" Humphrey's.
-The Court in both cases reiterated Congress's authority to enact removal protections in specific circumstances but ultimately held that it would not "extend" those cases to cover the "novel" use of tenure protections for agency heads that wield "significant" or "important" executive power on their own, rather than as part of a multimember body.
+The Court in both cases reiterated Congress's authority to enact removal protections in specific circumstances, but ultimately the Court held that it would not "extend" those cases to cover the "novel" use of tenure protections for agency heads that wield "significant" or "important" executive power on their own, rather than as part of a multimember body.

 There is some uncertainty as to what it means to be an agency that is "said not to exercise any [or substantial] executive power."
-At the time of Humphrey's, the FTC was directed to prevent "unfair methods of competition in commerce" through investigations and by issuing "cease and desist" orders enforceable in federal court.
-It could also issue rules, though the agency rarely did so.
+At the time of Humphrey's, the FTC Act directed the FTC to prevent "unfair methods of competition in commerce" through investigations and by issuing "cease and desist" orders enforceable in federal court.
+The FTC could also issue rules, though the agency rarely did so.
 Despite Humphrey's characterization of these FTC functions as constituting "no part of the executive power," the Court's modern cases suggest that today, these functions would likely be considered executive.
-In Seila Law, for example, the Court stated in dicta that Humphrey's "conclusion that the FTC did not exercise executive power has not withstood the test of time" and reiterated that "it is hard to dispute that the powers of the FTC at the time of Humphrey's would at the present time be considered 'executive,' at least to some degree."
+In Seila Law, for example, the Court stated in dicta that Humphrey's "conclusion that the FTC did not exercise executive power has not withstood the test of time" and reiterated that "it is hard to dispute that the powers of the FTC at the time of Humphrey's Executor would at the present time be considered 'executive,' at least to some degree."
 These comments seem to undercut the rationale for the Humphrey's decision.
 Still, while the Court has criticized the logical reasoning that undergirds Humphrey's, it has repeatedly stated that the holding of Humphrey's—that Congress can provide certain multimember boards with removal protections—remains in effect.

 During the first months of the second Trump Administration, President Trump removed members of the NLRB, MSPB, FLRA, and FTC.
 Removed board members have all challenged their removals in federal court.
 Federal district courts in the District of Columbia rendered decisions reinstating members of the NLRB, MSPB, and FLRA.
 The United States appealed the reinstatement of members of the NLRB and MSPB; in quick succession, a three-judge panel of the D.C.
 Circuit stayed the reinstatement order and the entire eleven-member court vacated the stay, effectively reinstating the NLRB and MSPB members.
 The United States did not appeal the district court's decision in the FLRA case, and the case pertaining to the fired commissioners of the FTC is still in its early stages.